-The wholesale price is calculated from the Wholesale Tariff Document 2021/22.
+The wholesale price is calculated from charges published in the latest Wholesale Tariff Document.
 The common carriage discount is calculated in compliance with Ofwat's Access Charges guidance.
 The indicative large user price increases are based on the PR19 Final Determinations for wholesale water.